 Education the world over has, been recognized as an important means for promoting economic and social development both at individual and national levels.
 The growth of the global economy and the information based society has pressurized education systems around the world to use technology to teach students the knowledge and skills they need (UNESCO 2005).
-In Uganda, Learning institutions are under increasing pressure to use instructional technologies in imparting knowledge and skills needed in the 21st century.
+In Uganda, Learning institutions are under increasing pressure to use instructional technologies for student's achievements; in imparting knowledge and skills needed in the 21st century.
 The challenge confronting our educational system is how to transform the curriculum and teaching and learning process to provide students with the skills to function effectively in continuously changing environment.
 Even after the teacher's initial fear of getting involved with technology has been overcome, serious challenges still remain in terms of providing enough technical support that teachers will not be discouraged by equipment failure or software behavior that they do not understand (IJEDICT, 2007).

-The use of instructional technologies will provide that facility (text messages) so that learners will make use of it, exchange their ideas and views and get clarification of any topic with different experts, practitioners so as to broaden their information base.
-Instructional technologies will assist teachers to provide variety in the presentation of content which will improve upon learners ability to concentrate, and long retention of information.
-The learners will get opportunities to work on live projects with counterparts from other countries.
-(Omwenga 2008).
-The use of instructional technologies will actually provide flexibility to a learner which is denied by the traditional process and method.
-On the internet, many Websites are available freely which will be utilized by students and teachers to develop reasoning, critical thinking, analysis and problem solving hence helping them in sharing instructional technologies paramount to learning.
-Instructional technology also helps teachers to engage students through production work (Dale 1969).
-To make learning more meaningful to students; teachers often try to involve them in creating their own technology based products.
+The use of instructional technologies for student's achievement provides chat facility (text messages) so that learners make use of it, exchange their ideas and views and get clarification of any topic with different experts, practitioners so as to broaden their information base.
+Instructional technologies assists teachers to provide variety in the presentation of content which improves upon learners ability to concentrate, and long retention of information.
+The learners get opportunities to work on live projects with counterparts from other countries.
+(Omwenga, 2008).
+The use of instructional technologies actually provides flexibility to learners which are denied by the traditional process and method.

+On the internet, many Websites are available freely which are utilized by students and teachers to develop reasoning, critical thinking, analysis and problem solving hence helping them in sharing instructional technologies paramount to learning achievements.
+Instructional technology also helps teachers to engage students through production work (Dale 1969).To make learning more meaningful to students; teachers often try to involve them in creating their own technology based products.
 Instructional technologies promote learning by linking students to information resources.
-This lets them access the materials, obtain information and have experiences that they will not have had.
+This lets them access the materials, obtain information and have experiences that they wouldn't have had.
 They also help students visualize problems, solutions and link students to learning tools especially when using computers (Newby et al. 2006).

 Uganda is at an infant state in the use of instructional technology (JEDICT 2007).
 Muriithi (2005) further notes that in Uganda like most developing countries, instructional technology usage is still limited.
 The pertinent question one would ask at this point is whether the schools in Uganda are benefiting from these emerging technologies.
 If not, then why are they not benefiting from these emerging technologies?
-Therefore; this study was set to establish challenges facing teachers and students in using instructional technologies.
+Therefore; this study be will set to establish the use of instructional technologies and student's educational achievement in the selected schools in Nkozi sub - county Mpigi district.